I rewrote this post significantly and republished it in August 2022. Here’s a link. I’m leaving this version up because of the comments.

 I didn’t realize until I started blogging how very important comments are, but it’s obvious when you think about it.
 When you write, you put your stuff out there and hope that it’s read, but you don’t really know whether you have reached someone until you get some feedback.
 And to me personally, it is a great feeling to find out that something I wrote has helped somebody and their dog.

 I feel incredibly lucky to be a writer in this day and age, when immediate feedback is possible.
-I think about the writers of yesteryear, especially the novelists, for whom, even if their writing got a positive response, it often came only after they were dead.
+I think about the writers of yesteryear, especially the novelists, for whom positive responses often came only after they were dead, if then.
 But I can write a post and get responses the same day.